 My main line of inquiry is about the government's role in the provision of currencies and safe assets.
 I use financial valuation-based tools to study the monetary, exchange rate, and real consequences of government borrowing, and to evaluate the government's fiscal capacity and sustainability.

-A related topic of my focus is how the currencies and safe assets are intermediated in the international monetary system, how they generate a liquidity premium in this intermediation process, and how this process is affected by the monetary policy.
+A related topic is how the currencies and safe assets are intermediated in the international monetary system, how they generate a liquidity premium in this intermediation process, and how this process is affected by the monetary policy.

 In the broader field, I also work on the asset pricing theories of exchange rates, and the roles international trade, incomplete markets, and portfolio allocation play in such theories.